-KPF Computational Designer Sarah Mokhtar and Data Analyst Aleksandra Sojka are presenting at NVIDIA’s GPU Technology Conference (GTC).
+KPF Computational Designer Sarah Mokhtar and Data Analyst Aleksandra Sojka presented at NVIDIA’s GPU Technology Conference (GTC).

 Sarah and Aleksandra's work is an example of how KPF's Innovation teams work across disciplines to achieve the best results and support best practice in design.
 Sarah is leading the applied research efforts in KPF's Environmental Performance (KPFep) team, a design and research group dedicated to developing computational simulation tools and apply environmental performance analysis to support evidence-based design within our work.
 Aleksandra leads KPF Data Science (KPFds) bringing cutting edge machine learning techniques and computation to design workflows and KPF operations alike.

 The world’s leading AI and Deep Learning conference, GTC brings together experts from around the globe to discuss the hottest topics in computing today, such as AI, Deep Learning, Intelligent Machines, Graphics and Entertainment.
 The conference attracts top universities, research firms and government agencies across multiple disciplines, from robotics to gaming and the automotive industry.
-This year the conference is digital and registration is free.
 Find out more here.